mcfletch/2daypython/types.rst

 Types
 =====

-We've seen a number of different `types` of objects so far, let's review them:
+We've seen a number of different `types` of values so far, let's review them:

 Integers
 --------